Nerve Supply Of Lower Limb Question And Answers

 Obturator Nerve Clinical Anatomy

-• In disease to knee joint, pain may get referred to hip joint also because obturator nerve supplies both joints.
+• In disease to the knee joint, pain may get referred to hip joint also because the obturator nerve supplies both joints.

 Nerve Supply Of Lower Limb Obturator Nerve